-prin1-marked-object
+prin1-marked-object Function

-'''

-lw-tools:prin1-marked-object object &optional output-stream => object
+lw-tools:prin1-marked-object object &optional output-stream => object prin1-marked-object limits the length of the output to 1000000 (million) characters.

-'''

 The function prin1-marked-object prints any Lisp object object to the stream designator output-stream similarly to prin1, but when output-stream is a Listener or Background Output stream, it outputs object as a marked object. output-stream defaults to the value of standard-output.